ThaliaSeale/one_model_for_all/README.md

 This process adjusts model parameters to suit the target domain, using the limited data available.
 However, in some cases, pre-training actually negatively affects training, initialising the model parameters in a poor local minimum that causes the model to perform worse than training from scratch even after finetuning.

-The code in this repository implements a Progressive U-Net, uses a progressive network architecture to expand the capacity of a pre-trained U-Net to use any salient features obtained in pre-training while enabling the model to continue learning features unique to the new task.
+The code in this repository implements a Progressive U-Net, which uses a progressive network architecture to expand the capacity of a pre-trained U-Net to use any salient features obtained in pre-training while enabling the model to continue learning features unique to the new task.
-The base model is a U-Net for image segmentation on 6 different 3D MRI image datasets which each focus on a different pathology and set of MRI image modalities, proposed by the "One Model for All Project".
+The base model is a U-Net for image segmentation on 6 different 3D MRI image datasets which each focus on a different pathology and set of MRI image modalities, proposed by the "One Model for All" project.

+# Folder descriptions

 Networks and required components are in the Nets folder, scripts used for pre-processing in pre_processing and all scripts for various train and test configurations are in the main folder.